-Connections: several aspects of the curriculum can be learned at the same time both between subjects (cross curricular) and within subjects (intra-curricular).
+Connections: Several aspects of the curriculum can be learned at the same time both between subjects (cross curricular) and within subjects (intra-curricular).

-The same concepts are explored in a wide breadth of topics (For further details see Assessment policy).
-Through this 'forwards and backwards engineering' of the curriculum, pupils return to the core concepts over and over and gradually build understanding of them.
+The same skills and concepts are explored in a wide breadth of topics (For further details see Assessment policy).
+Through this 'forwards and backwards engineering' of the curriculum, pupils return to the core learning over and over and gradually build understanding.